Karumi/AndroidAudit/README.md

 * Are you using any structure or strategy for versioning the id?

-* Is there any continous integration tool configured?
+* Is there any continuous integration tool configured?

 * Is the release process automated?